myay/BinarizedNeuralNetworks-Training/README.md

 A small convolutional neural network (CNN) is used by default.
 To try the fully connected case, use ```--model=fc``` instead of ```--model=cnn``` in the arguments.

 The code is based on the MNIST example in https://github.com/pytorch/examples/tree/master/mnist.

+Please contact me if you have any questions: mikail.yayla@tu-dortmund.de.